microsoft/fast/specs/flyout/flyout.md

 - `fast-flyout`

 *Attributes*
-- `anchor` - string, the html id of the HTMLElement that the Flyout is attached to, (viewport for anchored region defaults to the parent of the anchor)
+- `anchor` - string, the html id of the HTMLElement that the Flyout is attached to, (viewport for anchored region defaults to the parent of the anchor) // TODO: ASK is anchor the right name?
+What do other design systems (fluent) use for this name???
 - `overlay` - boolean, specifies whether an overlay is drawn to dim the out of scope UI until the Flyout is dismissed
-- `light-dismiss` - boolean, specifies whether or not the flyout can be dismissed by clicking elsewhere or pressing `esc` key, defaults to true
+- `light-dismiss` - boolean //TODO: Make this always emit an event, so remove this attribute and update somewhere else in this spec that an event will be emitted.
+Look at other components
 - `visible` - boolean, whether or not the Flyout is visible, defaults to undefined, as this is controlled by the author
 - `responsive` - boolean, whether or not the positioning is responsive based on available space, defaults to true, uses Anchored Region logic
 - `position` - enum, where the tooltip should appear relative to its target, uses Anchored Region logic